|

 other recording equals the perfect cooperation between conductor

-and soloist, in this case of Goehr and Mewton-Wood, in this movement.
+and soloist in this concert, as is the case of Goehr and Mewton-Wood.

 Sure, Shura Cherkasky's Tchaikovsky with the Berlin Philharmonic